nd-0r/CodingPractice/README.md

 # CodingPractice

-This is just my repository of practice problems.
-Fun stuff :)
+This is just my repository of standard algorithms, data structures, and practice problems.